Adult Opportunities

 What to Know

-This program includes an online component you will complete on your own, and a scheduled in-person field session at The Morton Arboretum.
+This program includes an online component you will complete on your own, and one scheduled in-person field session at The Morton Arboretum.

 In-Person Session

-The in-person session will be held outdoors.
+The in-person session will be held mostly outdoors.
 Plan to stand for long periods and walk on uneven ground.
+Please dress for the weather during the in-person session, with long sleeves, long pants, and sturdy footwear.

 Recommended: Bring a copy of the Winter Tree Finder, by May T. Watts and Tom Watts, available in The Arboretum Store or from your favorite online retailers.